Archeb/teamspeak-telegram-bot-ts/README.md

 -   **/bind <TeamSpeak UID>**
     Binds your Telegram account to your TeamSpeak Unique ID.
 To find your Unique ID, open TeamSpeak and go to `Tools -> Identities` (or `Ctrl+I`).
     *Example: `/bind AbCdEfG...=`*

--   **/unbind**
-    Removes the binding between your Telegram account and your TeamSpeak identity.

 ### 🐳 Running with Docker